chroma-core/chroma/examples/gemini/README.md

 # Chat with your documents

-This folder contains a (very) minimal, self-contained example of how to make an application to chat with your documents, using Chroma and OpenAI's API.
+This folder contains a (very) minimal, self-contained example of how to make an application to chat with your documents, using Chroma and Google Gemini's API.
 It uses the 2022 and 2023 U.S state of the union addresses as example documents.

 ## How it works